 My study of medicine taught me so much about the nature of health, healing and relating with others – and how important it is to be comfortable at times with not knowing, yet stay present to your experience.

 I took the decision to leave medicine at a time when I was working almost exclusively with those patients diagnosed with some form of mental illness.
 I had become more and more resistant to working within the “medical model” and had been introduced to and started training in the NLP model.
 This for me was a compelling alternative way of working with some patients who had a greater awareness of their own experience and a desire to explore what mental health might look like for them.
 I invited some of these patients to work with me, using this model, over a period of six months, and the incredible results of our work together (including being discharged as psychiatric patients and off all medication) convinced me to leave and set up on my own.
-This was 20 years ago.
+This was over 20 years ago.

 Another personal experience I would like to share with you happened 15 years ago – I experienced a double spinal disc injury that painfully and relentlessly brought me to my senses (literally) and transformed my relationship with my body.
 My determination and stubbornness helped, my impatience got in the way and my trust in my intuition ultimately kept me safe.
 As a result of my recovery process, I have developed my own practices that keep me well and stronger than ever, whilst finding a team of individuals who support me in my learning and in moving forward.
 For this experience I feel immensely grateful and proud.